chris-j-burgess/CMS_SDK/docs/notes.md

 On first login, the user will be asked to configure a new password.
 You must provide these credentials in order to use the API.

+Actions required

+* need to look at init/set_up function to POST existing files to a CMS Server
+*  create list_methods function
+blq
+* work out structure of class Session - how do we ctart to interact with CMS to get info and input info

 https://ciscocms.docs.apiary.io/#introduction/general-structure-of-methods
 https://developer.cisco.com/docs/cisco-meeting-server/#!getting-started-with-apis